Microphysics: Equation of State

 - Equation of state maker routines:

-Fortran 90 routines that allow you to read in original EOS tables (i.e. H. Shen et al. 2011 or G. Shen et al. 2011ab) and construct an .h5 table compatible with EOSdriver.
+Fortran 90 routines that allow you to read in original EOS tables (i.e. H. Shen et al. 2011 or G. Shen et al. 2011ab, or Hempel-like EOS) and construct an .h5 table compatible with EOSdriver.
 This is available via anonymous svn checkout:

 svn checkout --username anon --password anon svn://stellarcollapse.org/projects/EOSmaker